-Guidance through the entire process with several advisors from the Art Education program, the School of Art, the College of the Arts and the College of Education, Health, and Human Services will assist you in making choices that will help you reach your goals.
+Guidance through advisors from the Art Education program, the School of Art, the College of the Arts and the College of Education, Health, and Human Services will assist you in making choices that will help you reach your goals.
 At the completion of your course of study, our Career Services Center will work with you to secure your first teaching position.
 The Center has a staff whose specific focus is on the placement of KSU education graduates.
-(This support is available throughout your life as an alumna of KSU!)
+This support is available throughout your life as an alumna of KSU!

 We are excited about art education and are eager to share our excitement with you.
-Consider scheduling a tour of the School of Art and meeting with a member of the Art Education program faculty.
+Consider scheduling a tour of our new Center for the Visual Arts and meeting with a member of the Art Education faculty.